TEAMuP-dev/HARP/README.md

 ## Windows & Linux
 The windows build is still under development.
 There are no current plans to support Linux

-# Making a deep learning model compatible with HARP
-We provide a lightweight API called [pyHARP](https://github.com/audacitorch/pyharp) for building compatible [Gradio](https://www.gradio.app) audio-processing apps with optional interactive controls.
-This lets deep learning model developers create user interfaces for virtually any audio processing model with only a few lines of Python code.

 # Building the HARP plug-in from source code
 To build the HARP plugin from scratch, perform the following steps: